turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 </div>
 ```

-We are going to make a partial to return from the post request so the AJAX call can just render that partial.
+We are going to return the partial of this code from the post request so the AJAX call can just render that partial.
 You see it the postComment function above code as `newCommentMarkup`.

+Note - a partial already exists.
+How can we update the current `articles/show` template to leverage this partial?

 So, we'll change the comments controller create action to handle this for us: